Introduction

 Q: How can I fix the curtains out of the way?

-A: There is no 'right' answer here it depends what works - In factory made conversions metal poppers are often embedded into the frame of the van and the curtains clipped in (both to close and to hold them back when open).
-I used simple tie backs - cord held onto the sides of the window by little strips of rubeer matting glued with impact adhesive.
+A: There is no 'right' answer here it depends what works - In factory made conversions metal poppers are often fixed onto the frame of the van and the curtains clipped in (both to close and to hold them back when open).
+Many people use simple tie backs - cord held onto the sides of the window by little strips of rubber matting glued with impact adhesive.
 Not necessarily pretty but functional.
-Be interested to know what others out there have done?